sagarkaistha/sagarkaistha/README.md

     def current_quest(self):
         return [
-            "Building lane-detection models on CULane dataset 🚗", "Hunting for data engineering co-ops 🔍",
+            "Building lane-detection models on CULane dataset 🚗", "Hunting for data co-ops 🔍",
             "Shooting the world one frame at a time 📷", ]